What is a CAO (collective labour agreement)?

 Are there different health insurance policies?
 And what is the difference?

 All Dutch health insurance companies are restricting free choice of health care providers (doctors, physiotherapists, pharmacies, psychologists, hospitals and clinics), but some more than others.
 The implication is that when you go to a non-preferred provider, the insurance company will usually not reimburse the full cost.
-The reimbursement varies from 100% to 40%, depending on the company and particularly the health insurance polisvoorwaarden (policy).
+The reimbursement varies, depending on the company and particularly the health insurance polisvoorwaarden (policy).

 There is only one kind of health care policy, the natura polis (in-kind policy).
 It will only allow you to go to providers that the company has contracted and they will pay your medical bills directly.
 If you decide to go to non-contracted providers, they will reimburse you for a (much) lower percentage and/or amount or you will not be reimbursed at all.